These days, most users don’t need to build open source software from its source code, given the availability of package managers such as

 Sometimes, there’s an optional step to run a series of tests on the software itself to verify the integrity of the build, which should be run before the installation step:

-The complexity implicit behind these simple commands raises several questions:
+The complexity implicit behind these simple commands leads to several questions:

 - Where will the software be installed?